Positano

 • Marina Grande: it’s the most famous beach of Positano, favored by locals, tourists and celebrities.
 There are 2 bathing establishments, restaurants and a nightclub.
 From here, you can explore nearby coves.
 This is one of the easiest beaches to access, as there are buses for people with disabilities.

-• Laurito: this is a much smaller and natural beach, surrounded by cliffs.
+• Laurito: this is a much smaller and more natural beach, surrounded by cliffs.
 To get there, you have to go down a few stairs close to the Hotel San Pietro.
 Apart from the free area, there are 2 restaurants and a private area managed by the hotel.

 • Arienzo: this is a sandy cove with great views and turquoise waters.
 To access it, you have to go down about 300 steps.

 • Fornillo: this is one of the most popular beaches in Positano, with both pebbles and sand.
-This convenient location is accessible by bus and includes bars, umbrella rentals, restaurants and hotels nearby.
+This convenient location is accessible by bus and includes bars, umbrella rentals, restaurants, and hotels nearby.
 This is also a great spot for trying out snorkeling in Positano.

 • Tordigliano: it’s one of Positano’s hidden gems.
 After following a scenic path to the beach, you get to enjoy the unspoiled, natural beauty of the archipelagos of Gallos.

-The beach of Arienzo in Positano, Italy
+The beach of Arienzo seen from the cliff above in Positano, Italy

 The charming beach of Arienzo with its 300 steps